francescogerardomarra/its/modulo27/31_web_services_introduction.md

 - **Protocol Independence**: The Non-RPC invocation uses the standard HTTP protocol, making it compatible with any system that can send HTTP requests and parse JSON, regardless of the underlying technology stack.

-- **No Client Stubs**: Unlike RPC, there’s no need for generated client stubs or service definition files (e.g., `.proto` files in gRPC).
+- **No Client Stubs**: Unlike RPC, there’s no need for generated client stubs or service definition files (e.g. `.proto` files in gRPC).
 This eliminates the dependency on specific frameworks and simplifies client-side setup.

 - **Loosely Coupled Contracts**: Communication is based on standard RESTful API conventions, such as the `/users/{userId}` endpoint and a JSON-formatted response.
 This allows the server and client to evolve independently, as long as they adhere to the broader HTTP/REST contract.

 - **Ease of Integration**: The Non-RPC approach is highly interoperable.
 Any client written in Java, Python, JavaScript, or other languages can easily interact with the service using HTTP libraries and JSON parsers.

-- **Flexibility in Upgrades**: Non-RPC systems can manage changes to APIs by introducing versioned endpoints (e.g., `/v2/users/{userId}`) or modifying payload structures without breaking older clients.
+- **Flexibility in Upgrades**: Non-RPC systems can manage changes to APIs by introducing versioned endpoints (e.g. `/v2/users/{userId}`) or modifying payload structures without breaking older clients.
 This adaptability makes it easier to evolve the service over time.

 #### Key Trade-offs
 While Non-RPC offers flexibility and loose coupling, it also comes with trade-offs: